oxfeeefeee/goscript/README.md

 ### Progress
 + The parser is basically finished, we still need to port the Type Checker.
-+ A piece of code can be run on the VM as a proof of concept, there is a lot to be done.
++ You can take a look at [here](https://github.com/oxfeeefeee/goscript/tree/master/backend/tests/data) to see what it can run for now.
 + In short, this is just the beginning, it's impossible to do it all by myself.

 ### Join us